the-turing-way/the-turing-way/workshops/book-dash/before_workshop.md

 Dear book dash attendees,

-We are looking forward to welcoming you to our Turing Way book dash in London next week!
+We are looking forward to welcoming you to our Turing Way book dash in London in 10 days!
 We have a couple of things for you to look at before the workshop and some more information about what is happening on the day:

 ## Getting ready